Questions? Good.

 Does therapy actually work for ADHD, burnout, and anxiety?

-Yes — with the right approach.
+Yes, with the right approach.
 Generic talk therapy applied to these concerns often produces limited results, which is why a lot of people have tried therapy before and found it frustrating.
-ADHD, burnout, and anxiety each respond best to specific evidence-based approaches — CBT, DBT, nervous system regulation work, and ADHD-informed strategies — delivered by someone who actually understands the neurology and psychology behind them, not just the symptoms.
-Both Cassandra and Carolina have specialized training in ADHD and trauma-informed care.
-The short answer is: therapy works when it's the right kind of therapy delivered by someone who knows what they're doing.
+ADHD, burnout, and anxiety each respond best to specific evidence-based approaches: CBT, DBT, nervous system regulation work, and ADHD-informed strategies, delivered by someone who understands the neurology and psychology behind them, not just the symptoms.
+Our clinicians have specialized training in ADHD and trauma-informed care.
+Therapy works when it's the right kind of therapy delivered by someone who knows what they're doing.
 That's what we're here for.

 Is this just for women or LGBTQ+ clients?